tanvirsourov/compact-json/README.md

 # compact-json
-A modified JSON Format to make data more compact
+A modified JSON Format to make data more compact (For small data without repetition, this data may increase, but for data with repetition, this will be the feasible solution

 # A Normal JSON File Structure
 ```